ishine/das/_sources/tutorials_gui/annotate.md

 Annotations assisted by thresholding and peak detection.
 :::

-The threshold mode can be adjusted via _Annotations/Adjust thresholding mode_:
+The detection of events can be adjusted via _Annotations/Adjust thresholding mode_:
 - _Smoothing factor for envelope (seconds)_: Sets the width of the Gaussian used for smoothing the envelope.
 Too short and the envelope will contain many noise peaks, too long and individual events will become less distinct.
 - _Minimal distance between events (seconds)_: If the events typically arrive at a minimal rate, this can be used to reduce spurious detections.

 ## Edit annotations
 Adjust event times and segment bounds by dragging the lines or the boundaries of segments.
 Drag the shaded area itself to move a segment without changing its duration.
-Movement can be disabled completely or restricted to the currently selected annotation type via the _Audio_ menu.
+Movement can be disabled completely or restricted to the currently selected annotation type in the _Annotations_ menu.

 Delete annotations of the active song type by right-clicking on the annotation.
 Annotations of all song types or only the active one in the view can be deleted with `U` and `Y`, respectively, or via the _Annotations_ menu.